omakoleg/ruby.servers/README.md

 Repository for server implementation examples.
 Read book `Working with TCP sockets` most of the exaples based on it.
 Implemented few approaches:
-- Simple server.
+- Simple server `ruby simple.rb`.
 Accept connection and perform all requests for particular user.
 All other connections wait.
 Blocking example.
-- Threaded server.
+- Threaded server `ruby thread.rb`.
 Spawn new thread for each client connection.
 Example of GIL influence.
-- Process server.
+- Process server `ruby process.rb`.
 Spawn new process (duplicate current) for each client connection.
 Output looks like `threaded` approach but GIL not affecting it.
-- Process pool server.
+- Process pool server `ruby process_pool.rb`.
 Spawn N processes in the setup process and handle process exception exits with re-spawning new one.
 Works like `process server`
-- Thread server.
+- Thread server `ruby thread_pool.rb`.
 Spawn N threads un setup and accept each same as `thread` example.
 Simple implementation without re-spawning threads.
-- Reactor server.
+- Reactor server `ruby reactor.rb`.
 Most intresting example with non-blocking approach.
 Aka Thin (nodejs) core principle.

 For testing purposes created simple threaded client for making requests.
 `ruby client.rb -c 10 -n 10 -r 1000 -w 10000`